 8. Enjoy some raw ‘crudo’ fish

-Not to be confused with Sushi, the cruo, or in this case, Pesce Crudo (raw fish in Italian) is perhaps best enjoyed in the seaside city of Rimini.
+Not to be confused with Sushi from Tokyo, the crudo, or in this case, Pesce Crudo (raw fish), is perhaps best enjoyed in the seaside city of Rimini.

-Fisherman have been consuming raw fish here for years, enjoying their catch with lemon or another marinade, and the tradition still lives on to enjoy this treat al fresco with the ocean breeze as company.
-If you venture to Emilia Romagna, do sample the Crudo, something entirely different from a Ceviche or Sashimi.
+Fishermen have been consuming raw fish here for years, enjoying their catch with lemon or another marinade, and the tradition still lives on to enjoy this treat al fresco with the ocean breeze as a company.
+If you venture to Emilia Romagna, do sample the Crudo, something somewhat different from a Ceviche or Sashimi.

 9. Sip and snack at Aperitivo Hour